textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 [^2]: You may also install and use the [smd_faux_role](https://forum.textpattern.com/viewtopic.php?id=33462&p=2) plugin to more easily visualize what a given role can see and do in the administration side.
 It's most effective when multiple user accounts exist and they have varying kinds of content contribution histories to compare against.
 The plugin ensures the administrator's status is not lost and can easily switch back to a Publisher's perspective (can see all functionality) at any time, even between logged-out sessions.

 [^3]: While these rights of access per role are indicated at the region level here, it is possible that a given plugin introduces finer rights control, which would alter the access pattern suggested in table 2 (see above).
 For example, a developer may design an admin-side plugin that allows a Copy Editor or Staff Writer to have limited rights to the plugin's configuration functionality.
-If that plugin has a administration panel under Extensions, then those two lower user roles will see the [Extensions administration region](https://docs.textpattern.io/administration/extensions-region) and that particular plugin panel only.
+If that plugin has a panel under Extensions, then those two lower user roles will see the [Extensions administration region](https://docs.textpattern.io/administration/extensions-region) and that particular plugin panel only.